-In eazyBI for Jira Server you can select "Every day", "Every hour", "Every 10 minutes" and similar options.
+In eazyBI for Jira Data Center and Server you can select "Every day", "Every hour", "Every 10 minutes" and similar options.
 The import will be processed 24h, 1 h or 10 minutes etc. after the last import (manual or regular).
-If you would like to run the import every day at a particular time, select the "Daily at specified time" option.
+If you want to run the import every day at a particular time, select the "Daily at specified time" option.

-If you have multiple eazyBI accounts, the sequence of pulling data in for them would be the same as the sequence these accounts had the last successful completed import.
+If you have multiple eazyBI accounts, the sequence of pulling data in for them would be the same as the sequence these accounts had the last successfully completed import.

 If the scheduled data import fails with an error, eazyBI would automatically try to reimport data after 10 minutes and repeat these attempts nine more times.
 After the 10th unsuccessful import attempt, a notification email would be sent to the eazyBI account's owner and the user who authorized data import from Jira.
 If eazyBI can not detect the owner or authorized import user, the notification will be sent to the technical contact who is registered for the eazyBI app license.

 When Process events is selected, eazyBI listens to the most important Jira Cloud webhooks and updates data every hour on issue creation, resolution, updates and deletion, sprint and board changes, and logged hour events.
 As a result, eazyBI reports will show issues information that is not older than 1 hour even if the Regular import frequency is set to default - daily

 If you would like to analyze a subset of issues from selected projects, you can specify a JQL query that would limit which issues are imported.